estelle-rcr/THP-Facebook-like/README.md

           `http://localhost:3000/user/3`

  * Features to be tested:
- - sign up as a user
+ - sign up as a user (with secured password using password digest)
  - log in as a user
+- when creating an account or logging in, you can choose to be remembered: permanent cookies are created (with secured digest for the token)
- - log out
+ - log out (+ cookies deletion)
  - create a gossip and consult gossip (onyl if you're connected)
  - edit and delete you're the author of the gossip
  - create comment, edit and delete them only if you're the one who wrotes them

  Not implemented yet:
  - Likes
  - Tags of gossip